7 International Marketing Challenges (and How to Overcome Them)

 Currencies are, of course, an important factor when designing an international marketing campaign.
 As part of the localisation approach we've discussed, advertising must be in the correct currency to ensure the audience perceives it as trustworthy and credible.

 Businesses may also need to consider the financial risks of changing currency exchange rates and whether marketing a product based on a price proposition will be an effective long-term strategy if they manufacture or purchase materials in their home country.
+Sterling has fluctuated by more than 15% against major trading currencies in some 12-month periods, directly affecting the economics of cross-border campaigns.
+Brands that advertise on a fixed price proposition in international markets should model scenarios where the exchange rate moves against them.
+What looks profitable today can erode quickly.

 6. Establishing Trust and Credibility